 - C: New make spirit WAS harmed in the making of this, er, spirit.
 Still, this is really well made 2yo spirit Bimber – fantastic!

 Scores 77 points

 Bimber 2yo Virgin oak Ob.
 Test Batch cask #07 62.3% [5cl]

 - N: Why does this come across more like a bourbon than the bourbon cask-matured 2yo?
 The Foz nails it: Because a relatively neutral spirit has been aged for two years in a new American oak cask, just like a bourbon would.
 The only difference is the absence of corn!

 - T: And indeed, we’ve a barley-based bourbon, though that bitter lemon note from the spirit does beneficially creep in.

 - F: We are soon into the finish with a resinous & butyric vanilla pit of a conclusion, but the barley base gives a refreshingly lighter result to a corn mash bill.

 - C: As an English barley-based bourbon, why not?

 Scores 76 points

 All good for the short-term.
-For the long-term however, nothing much has changed.
+For the long-term, nothing much has changed for making great whisky.
 You put decent spirit into decent refills and wait!